Krishan00007/C-program-notes/c program.c.md

  **OUTPUT**:
  Enter the number of rows and column of first matrix:
 2 2
-Enter elements of first matrix
+Enter elements of first matrix:
 3 4
 5 6
 Enter the number of rows and columns of second matrix: